 The Capitol Area Council wants to make sure every Scout gets to experience summer camp.
 Camperships make that possible.
 A Campership covers up to 50% of the camp cost for Scout families that need additional assistance.
-To learn more, visit [insert address].
+To learn more, visit our Financial Help page.

 A memorial or honorarium gift is a way to celebrate the life of a Scoutmaster or other volunteer leader, Eagle Scout, BSA Alumnus, Charter Organization Representative, parent, or Scout supporter.
 For every contribution, we send a card to you and the recipient you designate acknowledging with this memorial gift.
-If you would like more information about Memorials, please contact Leigh Wyatt at email@example.com or (512) 617-8621.
+If you would like more information about Memorials, please visit our Memorials page.

 There is a real shortage of opportunities for young people to safely experience what it’s like to learn from “failure,” while making new friends.
 Scouting delivers on this and more, but only because there are volunteer leaders and adults who volunteer their time each month.
 You can make a real difference in a child’s life by being the Scouting leader who is there to encourage, offer advice, or just remind them to have fun.
 You don’t have to be an expert in the outdoors – you just have to want to help.

 The answer depends on the role you’re serving.
 Being a Cub Scout Den Leader means spending an hour or two planning a weekly den meeting, then actually leading the meeting with your assistant or other parents for another hour.
 Conservatively speaking, that’s about 12 hours a month.
-When you start your job as Den Leader, you’ll want to allow for about 8 hours to take Den Leader Specific Training (it’s a one day in-person course, or you can split it up over multiple times with the online version at My.Scouting.org).
+When you start your job as Den Leader, you’ll want to allow for about 8 hours to take Den Leader Specific Training in person or you can split it up over multiple times with the online version at My.Scouting.org.

 Absolutely!
 There will be times when calendars will have conflicts, so make sure you communicate with your child’s leader.
 Missing a Scouting activity or campout because of a sports practice or game may mean your child has to work at different times to “make up” a Scouting advancement opportunity.

-Scout units may open an account with our partners at A+ Federal Credit Union (aplusfcu.org/bsa) or another lending institution to manage funds accrued from fundraising.
+Scout units may open an account with our partners at A+ Federal Credit Union or another lending institution to manage funds accrued from fundraising.
 Having an account at one of these institutions gives units the greatest freedom in how they spend their funds.
 Units may also open an account with our council, but will be limited to using these funds for Scout Shop/advancement purchases or payments for local or national Scouting camps.
 In either case, unit accounts must be maintained in accordance with Internal Revenue Service regulations and benefit the unit at large and not any one individual.
 Learn more at our Unit Finance page.